 CheapInternet.com’s primary mission is to highlight the government programs that offer inexpensive low income internet access programs to struggling Americans.
-Yet, we have come across some programs that offer absolutely free internet that we’d like to tell you about.
-Some of these programs are also found on our low-cost internet programs page, and that’s because they also offer increased data usage plans for a monthly charge.
+Yet, we have also come across some programs that offer free internet service that we’d like to tell you about.
+Some of the national companies listed here are also found on our low-cost internet programs page, and that’s because they also offer increased data usage plans for a monthly charge.
 And some of the regional program are also found on our low-income internet page, because they are based upon financial status.
 But, what’s true about all the plans on the page is that they really do offer absolutely free internet, high-speed internet service.

 Knology is a special internet service provider because they offer — actually, have been offering for years — absolutely free broadband internet to some residents in Kansas.
 They receive no reimbursement from the government that we know of, funded solely by the goodness of the company’s heart.
 Eligibility is similar to the low income internet programs from the government. [info]

 Metconnect is a completely free dialup internet service provider that serves parts of New York City.
 According to their site, they do not plaster your page with advertising banners, have no privacy invading tracking software and no time limits. [info]